Click Here for Our Recommended Antivirus for Your Device

 Usage It is a pronoun that is used to refer to anything particular.
 It is used instead of a noun.

-Definition Used to signify or experience a particular person or thing that is near at hand.
-Used to refer to two or more people.
+Definition They signify or experience a particular person or thing near at hand.
+They are used to refer to two or more people.

 Example ‘These’ are my paintings.
 ‘They’ are my friends.